 Financial incentives for employers (such as hiring incentives and targeted wage subsidies) are widely used labour market policy measures.
-Empirical evidence shows that parties' attention to social justice issues (Catalano Weeks, 2019).

-Quotas may also be applied in a binding manner, as in political institutions.
-There is some evidence that gender quotas have a positive effect on the number of women elected (Oñate, 2014) and on such measures are also effective against discrimination.
+Empirical evidence shows that such measures are also effective against discrimination.
 For instance, wage subsidies have been reported to improve the re-employment chances of job seekers with disabilities (Holland et al., 2011), but are not always effective (Baert, 2016).
 Evidence shows that wage subsidies may also be effective in promoting the employment of youth (for a review, see O'Higgins et al., 2017).